alexbenko/watch_cam/README.md

 </ul>

 # Usage
 <p>First ensure you are running Ubuntu (or at least an arm64 distro) on A Raspberry Pi4, have docker and docker-compose installed, have a USB camera attatched, and a speaker if you want to play audio.
 I set up a docker-compose file since it was getting complex enough that my docker run command was getting really long.
-Copy and paste my compose file and change anything specific to your needs. </p>
+Copy and paste my compose file and change anything specific to your needs.
+You can find it at https://github.com/alexbenko/watch_cam/blob/main/watch_cam/docker-compose.yaml</p>